List of Sword Art Online characters: Dee Eye Ell

 Dee Eye Ell is the leader of the Black Mages Guild.

 Despises the goblins, orcs, ogres, and other demi-humans.

-Burns with ambition, hoping to take over as ruler one day.
+Burns with ambition, hoping to take over as ruler one day, She was killed by Leafa with the help from Lilpillin.

 Iskahn

 Iskahn is the Tenth Champion (第十代チャンピオン, Dai Jū-dai Chanpion) and leader of the Pugilists Guild, as well as a member of the Ten Lords Assembly that controlled the Dark Territory.
 Iskahn was one of the leaders of the Dark Territory who participated in the battle at the Great Eastern Gate against the Human Guardian Army, commanding the unit of Pugilists.
 During the battle, Iskahn and his Pugilists were ordered to pursue the decoy unit of the Human Guardian Army when they escaped southwards into the Dark Territory, where Iskahn dueled against Sheyta Synthesis Twelve and became interested in her.

 Dampa

 Dampa is a member of the Pugilist Guild that works for Iskahn.

 Yotte

 Yotte is a member of the Pugilist Guild that works for Iskahn.